JetBrains/amper/docs/Documentation.md

 *TL;DR:* There are examples of interop in [gradle-migration-part-1](../examples/gradle-migration-part-1) and [gradle-migration-part-2](../examples/gradle-migration-part-2) directories.

-In a nutshell, current version of Deft runs on top of Gradle, so Gradle build scripts are supported natively.
-Within a Deft module you can add `build.gradle` or `build.gradle.kts` file to alter Gradle configurations.
+In a nutshell, current version runs on top of Gradle, so Gradle build scripts are supported natively.
+Within a Pot module you can add `build.gradle` or `build.gradle.kts` file to alter Gradle configurations.
 Build scripts settings has a higher priority, than ones in Pot files.

-Deft logic comes first, so all Deft managed kotlin source sets will be available in `kotlin` block.
+Pot configurations come first, so all managed kotlin source sets (created from Pot) will be available in `kotlin` block.

 Say, if your `Pot.yaml` is like this:
 ```yaml